Review the Rules of the Casino

 - Casino personnel will not disclose any information about other guests.

-- An acceptable government-issued photo ID is required when redeeming Fire Keeper’s Club points, participating in promotions and making credit or debit card transactions.
+- A valid and non-expired government-issued photo ID is required when redeeming Fire Keeper’s Club points, participating in promotions and making credit or debit card transactions.

 - Fire Keeper’s Club cards and promotions are only valid for the player assigned to them.